dafny-lang/dafny/docs/_includes/Expressions.md

 index `i` it has value `v`.

 If the type of `s` is `seq<T>`, then `v` must have type `T`.
-The index `i` can have any integer- and bitvector-based type (this is one situation in which Dafny implements implicit conversion, as if an `as int` were appended to the index expression).
+The index `i` can have any integer- or bit-vector-based type (this is one situation in which Dafny implements implicit conversion, as if an `as int` were appended to the index expression).
 The expression `s[i := v]` has the same type as `s`.